dhruvja/ephemeral-rollups-spl/README.md

 - `lamport_escrow_delegate` -> Delegate the `LamportEscrow` into the ER (becomes unusable on-chain)
 - `lamport_escrow_undelegate` -> Undelegate the `LamportEscrow` back out from the ER (becomes usable again on-chain)

-A typical example workflow could like like this:
+A typical example scenario could like like this:

 1) `lamport_escrow_create` is called, creating an `wallet1_lamport_escrow` owned by `wallet1` on-chain
 2) `wallet2` transfers lamports into the `wallet1_lamport_escrow`